tttapa/Control-Surface/doc/Library-documentation.md

 `clockPin`: the digital output pin connected to the clock input of the shift register (SH_CP)
 `latchPin`: the digital output pin connected to the latch input of the shift register (ST_CP)
 `bitOrder`: either `MSBFIRST` or `LSBFIRST`
-`length`: the number of outputs  (8 for one 8-bit shift register, 16 for two 8-bit shift registers)
+`length`: the number of outputs  (8 for one 8-bit shift register, 16 for two 8-bit shift registers, etc.)

 To get the n-th pin of an extended IO element, you can use
 `pin_t ExtendedIOElement::pin(pin_t p)`